-Asymmetric Methodological Restraint (amr)
+Asymmetric Methodological Restraint (AMR)

 Reassessing Consciousness-First Ontology